Is customer focus a part of your organizations strategy?

-Even though analyses say one thing, the organizations often do something else.
-Most companies focus a lot on bringing down the number of unsatisfied customers when working with customer experiences.
-The overall customer focus strategy should, however, be more concerned about knowledge and actions that can move satisfied customers into the category of very satisfied customers with an NPS score of 9-10 – the category that within the NPS-method is called promoters – and who are your most loyal customers.
-Regarding to customer focus in the strategy process, it is important to have a clear overview of to what degree your organization is saturated by an outside-in customer focus.
+However, the overall customer focus strategy should be more interested in knowledge and efforts that can move the satisfied customers up into the category of very satisfied customers with an NPS score of 9-10 – namely the category that within the NPS methodology is called promoters – and who are your most loyal customers.
+In connection with customer focus in the strategy process, it is important to have a clear overview of the extent to which your company is permeated by an outside-and-in customer focus.

 To define this focus, you can take a starting point based on the questions below and get closer to an integrated focus on customer loyalty in the entire organization.

 - “How close are we as a management to our customers and their needs?”

 - “How proactive are we in on-goingly following the development in the customers needs?”

 - “Are we capitalising enough on the knowledge our customer surveys provide us, this including the written commentaries of the customers?”

 - “To what extent are we actively encouraging our customers to supply their feedback – both positively and negatively – or to add their inputs for brand new ideas for products and service improvements?”